OurCommunityPower.org > Insurance Forum | Debt Forum | Mortgage Forum | Credit Forum

 The private mortgage insurance allows the policy holder to purchase the plan for the term which equates the term of the mortgage.
 The concept is to protect the family's interest at the event of the pre-mature demise of the policy holder.

-The term life plan is also affordable to many, who otherwise can't purchase a life plan.
+The term life insurance benefits are affordable to many, who otherwise can't purchase a life plan.
 Another advantage of the term life plan is that the premium rate may remain unaltered for the tenure of the policy.

 Thanks to all!